shonejj/Magento2_crud/README.md

 # Magento2_crud
 module,model,view : crud using magento 2 with manual db table

+path of the module must be inside app/code

 # create this table in the default magento db manualy :

 CREATE TABLE testtable (